 How to Measure Dc Voltage with a Multimeter

 In a modern world where technology is improving day by day optimization of electric appliances’ power becomes more important.
 Dc power is a type of energy where we achieve big targets by a small amount of energy consumed.
-Like for industrial automation, gadgets, battery operated items, and offshore appliances dc supply is a vital power source.
+As for industrial automation, gadgets, battery operated items, and offshore appliances dc supply is a vital power source.

 Procedure of checking dc voltage is not much different than of ac voltage with some minor changes.
 Usually, we have to check dc voltage of magnitudes 6v,9v,12v and 24v.
 Step by step process is given below,

-- First you have to adjust leads into volts measuring socket and COM socket accordingly.
+- First, you have to adjust leads into volts measuring socket and COM socket accordingly.

 - Now is the time to set range through rotary wheel selector switch of multimeter.
 In manual range meters there is separate range for dc volts.